 One of my readers was asking me about shooting for my blog vs. shooting for restaurants and whether I like one more than the other.
-Grab a bite of this BLT Pizza and read on.
+I’m sharing my answer in this post along with this delicious BLT pizza recipe!

 Shooting For My Blog